 As the axion crosses zero, $\left\langle \phi' \right\rangle$ changes sign and so amplifies the other polarization.
 Eventually, the gauge field fluctuations become so large that nonlinear effects begin to fragment the axion background, ending the phase of tachyonic resonance.
 Both the initial exponential gauge field production and subsequent nonlinear dynamics can source a significant gravitational wave background.
 Gravitational waves correspond to the tensor part of perturbations to the spatial part of the spacetime metric,

 where $T_{ij}^\mathrm{TT}$ is the transverse and traceless part of the stress-energy tensor $T_{ij}$.

 We employ numerical simulations in order to fully capture resonance, the nonlinear dynamics which terminate energy transfer, and the resulting production of gravitational waves.
 We solve the classical equations of motion \cref{eqn:gauge-eom-main-text,eqn:phi-eom-main-text,eqn:hij-eom-main-text} in a homogeneous $\Lambda$CDM cosmology, self-consistently including the contribution of the dULS sector to the expansion rate.
-We discretize these equations onto a three-dimensional, periodic, regularly-spaced grid, computing spatial derivatives via fourth-order centered differencing and utilizing a fourth-order Runge-Kutta method for time integration.
-All results presented use grids with $N^3 = 768^3$ points, side-length $L = 10 / m_\phi$, and a timestep $\Delta \tau = \Delta x / 10 = L / 10 N$.
+We discretize these equations onto a three-dimensional, periodic, regularly spaced grid, computing spatial derivatives via fourth-order centered differencing and utilizing a fourth-order Runge-Kutta method for time integration.
+All results presented use grids with $N^3 = 768^3$ points, side length $L = 10 / m_\phi$, and a time step $\Delta \tau = \Delta x / 10 = L / 10 N$.
 We implement simulations using \textsf{pystella}~\cite{Adshead:2019lbr,Adshead:2019igv} and provide details on our algorithm, initial conditions, and convergence tests in the Appendices.